pubnub/pubnub-mcp-server/resources/sdk_docs/unity_access-manager.md

 # Access Manager v3 API for Unity SDK

-Access Manager enforces client access control to PubNub resources using server-issued, time-limited tokens with embedded permissions.
-Tokens can target individual resources or RegEx patterns and can bundle different permission levels for multiple resources in a single request.
-You can restrict a token to a single client via authorizedUuid.
+Access Manager enforces client access to PubNub resources with time-limited tokens containing embedded permissions.
+Grants can target:
+- Specific resources (channels, groups, UUIDs)
+- RegEx-based patterns
+- Different permission levels in a single request
+- A specific authorized UUID

 User ID / UUID
-- User ID may be referred to as UUID/uuid in APIs and responses but holds the value of the userId set during initialization.
+- User ID is also referred to as UUID/uuid in some APIs.
+It holds the value of the userId set during initialization.

 ## Grant token

 Requires Access Manager add-on
+- Enable Access Manager for your key in the Admin Portal.

-Requires Secret Key authentication (initialize with Secret Key on your keyset).
+Requires Secret Key authentication
+- Granting must be done with an SDK initialized using a Secret Key.

-Generates a time-limited token with:
+GrantToken generates a time-limited token with:
-- TTL (required, in minutes)
+- TTL (required)
-- AuthorizedUuid (optional but recommended for security)
+- AuthorizedUuid (optional but recommended)
-- Permissions for:
+- Resource permissions for:
   - Channels
   - ChannelGroups
-  - Uuids (users’ object metadata)
+  - Uuids (Users’ object metadata)

-Only AuthorizedUuid can use the token.
-Unauthorized or invalid tokens result in HTTP 403.

-Permissions per resource
+Permissions by resource
 - Channels: read, write, get, manage, update, join, delete
 - Groups: read, manage
 - Uuids: get, update, delete
-For mapping to API operations, see Manage Permissions with Access Manager v3.

 TTL
-- Required; minutes the token remains valid.
-- Minimum 1; maximum 43,200 (30 days).
-No default.
+- Required, in minutes; min 1, max 43,200 (30 days).

-Patterns (RegEx)
-- Grant permissions using RegEx patterns for each resource type.
+RegEx patterns

-AuthorizedUuid
+- Use Patterns to apply permissions to sets of resources via regular expressions.

+Authorized UUID
-- Restrict token usage to a specific UUID; otherwise, any UUID can use it.
+- Restricts token usage to a single UUID; otherwise token is usable by any client UUID.

 ### Method(s)